NickBansal/Comic-News/README.md

 ### Home and Topic Routes
 The home page is a simple design with a link to all the articles.
 On loading, the demo requests a list of the articles from the API.

 Topics and users are passed to the Navigation component in order to generate the menu which is located in the hamburger dropdown.
+On the topics menu you can navigate to all the articles from a certain topic and also view them individually.
+There is also a User menu where you can view all the users information and acces each user to view all their respective articles and comments.

+### Main Article Page
 The main Articles component displays all articles and can be sorted by
 * Created
 * vote count